 Frogans Player is downloaded free of charge.
 No registration process is involved when downloading or using Frogans Player.
-End-user privacy is protected under the terms of the OP3FT Privacy Policy2.
+End-user privacy is protected under the terms of the OP3FT Privacy Policy.

 Frogans Player is downloaded from a single official location (https://get.frogans/).
-In cases where a third-party software downloading platform, also referred to as a store, is the only means for end users with a given device to obtain Frogans Player in a secure environment, end users are redirected from the official location to that store.
+In cases where a third-party software downloading platform, also referred to as a store, is the only means for end users with a given device to obtain Frogans Player in a secure environment, end users are asked to follow a link from the official location to that store.
 For security reasons, distributing Frogans Player from anywhere other than the official location is not allowed.